 Also, if you get really sick and need to stay at the hospital for several days, you’ll most likely end up spending thousands (or even tens of thousands of USD).

 For short-term trips – let’s say less than 6 months – I recommend World Nomads insurance.
-Beside medical care, you’ll also be covered in the case of trip cancellation, stolen luggage or evacuation (just make sure to read the terms of service before buying it!).
+Besides medical care, you’ll also be covered in the case of trip cancellation, stolen luggage, or evacuation (just make sure to read the terms of service before buying it!).

 Hotels and hostels in China

-I book all my hotels – and hostels – through Agoda Hotels.
+I book all my accomodation through Agoda.
 The reason is that they have a wide choice of hotels and offer the best prices out there.

 Some tips on booking a hotel in China: